Irrfan Khan Dies; Indian Actor Appeared In Crossover Hit 'Slumdog Millionaire'

 Khan started acting in his 20s, appearing in television soap operas.
 His film debut came in 1988 with Salaam Bombay, a Hindi-language drama about Mumbai's street children, in which Khan played a minor role.

 Khan wasn't a Bollywood heartthrob who did typical song-dance sequences.
 He was known for his stellar performances and diverse roles.
 In Paan Singh Tomar, which is based on a true story, Khan played a prize-winning runner who tries to avenge his mother's murder.
-In The Lunchbox, Khan portrayed a gentle widower who falls in love with a strange woman after her love notes get delivered to him by mistake.
+In The Lunchbox, Khan portrayed a gentle widower who mistakenly receives love notes from a lonely housewife, kindling a subtle romance between them.

 One of his most memorable roles came in Maqbool, the Indian adaptation of Shakespeare's Macbeth, in which Khan played the title character.

 "There are three easy indicators to know whether a Bollywood film is worth your time: If the film gets good reviews, if the film's opening weekend collections are in double figures, and if the film stars Irrfan Khan," film critic Poulomi Das told NPR in an email.